M64GitHub/libtsprites/README.md

  - `blocks`: half characters.
 Have a color or can be transparent: '▄' or '▀' are individual blocks.
 Shapes of blocks are called `regular sprites` or `TSprites`.
+ - `regular characters`:  Shapes made of ASCII/UTF-8 characters can be built and are called `ascii-sprites` or `ASprite`.
+ - `regular strings`: to work with text-strings / line-text, another sprite class called `SSprite` (`string sprite`) exists.
+This can be used to place/fade text onto the screen, create spinners (1 character animations), and such.
  - `soft-blocks` and `soft-lines`: leveraging UTF-8 block characters for pixelwise smooth (constrained) movements and positioning.
 The UTF-8 block characters enables to form (virtual) 8x8 blocks '█', that